floookay/klappbrettle/README.md

 > [!CAUTION]
 > This is still a work in progress and not yet fully tested!
-I messed up my last order from Mouser and need to get the right components the next time I get to order.
+I messed up my last order from Mouser and need to get the missing components the next time I get to order.

 # klappbrettle